panagushin/panagushin/README.md

 - Designed and implemented the core system architecture
 - Session-based accounting with explicit risk isolation
-- Technical owner responsible for system behavior in production
+- Responsible for system behavior in production

 ---